mccue/mccue.github.io/README.md

-# mccue.github.io
-Practical Introduction to CS
+# Introduction To Practical Computer Science